 The Sikh gurus, in these turbulent times, lit the lamp of Vedic wisdom and steered the society towards the fundamental tenets of our culture – rationalism, actions and compassion.

-Often their is dispute over whether Sikhism is part of Hinduism or a separate religion.
+Often there is dispute over whether Sikhism is part of Hinduism or a separate religion.
 In our view, this is a meaningless debate.
 Because the word Hinduism has different connotations.
 From a western mindset, Hinduism represents a mix of very specific rituals associated with casteism, gender discrimination and idol worship.
 If this be Hinduism, then Sikhs are definitely not Hindus.

 However, if Hinduism is considered to mean the culture that is inspired from the philosophy of Vedas, then perhaps not many sects are more Hindu than Sikhs.
 Sikhism represents the message of Vedas in simple language of layman.